revilowaldow/BITC/Sessions/2024/04 07 - Session 20.md

 	Arenas
 	Large Battle Site Bandits
 "The Silver in the Hell"
-	The last stand of the silvers
+	The last stand of the silvers 2 NA
 	Army of knights, part of the founding force of Aegan Empire

 "Reincarnate"